John-Varghese-EH/py-Cipher-Tool/README.md

 # Cipher Tool

-A compact, modular Python project for the 'Python Essentials' course, which allows encrypting and decrypting texts and files using classical ciphers through a simple and clean Command Line Interface (CLI).
+A compact, modular Python project, which allows encrypting and decrypting texts and files using classical ciphers through a simple and clean Command Line Interface (CLI).

 ## Features